Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 Stages: Stages generally revolve around getting life pieces from the chapters and collecting items.
 LoLK stages are fairly route intensive as you need to know how to get the life piece from almost every chapter in the game.
 Missing a few life pieces here and there is fine when starting out, you just need to know how to recover from missing extra lives.
 Because missing life pieces is really easy to do, LoLK can be pretty adaptation heavy for newer runners.

 Bosses: Bosses are where most of your resources will go.
 Most bosses involve bombing and suiciding for graze as well as timing down attacks for graze.
 In general, the more you time down boss attacks for graze, the higher your score will go.
-Spell Card Bonuses are worth very little in LoLK; outside of Easy mode they’re almost completely obsolete.
+Spell-Card Bonuses are worth very little in LoLK; outside of Easy mode they’re almost completely obsolete.
 This is also means that LoLK can be a pretty long score run.
 An average run usually lasts 40 minutes or longer.

 ## Dango